-New station to be built to original specification despite cut to northern stretch last year
+New Birmingham station to stick to original specification despite cut to northern stretch of route last year

 The new Birmingham Curzon Street station will be built with more platforms than needed to run HS2 services in an effort to save keep costs down on the pared-back rail scheme.